ryx/datalayer.js/README.md

 ```

 ## Pages
-The `pages` property in the model describes which data is expected for the individual page types.
+The `pages` property in the model describes which data is expected for the individual pagetypes.
+A *pagetype* can be described as a generic, "single purpose" type of page like a *homepage*, a *product-list* or a *product-detail*.
+As a rule of thumb you could say that if you had a dedicated template for a certain page, then it should get it's own pagetype.

+On bigger websites this can easily become a list of tenth (or even hundreds) of different pagetypes.
+At Galeria Kaufhof we have a combination of webshop, corporate website, external websites and many more.
+We ended up having around a hundred different page types.

 ```json
 {